-During the first day and week of school, we spent a majority of our time discussing procedures.
-The important thing I did was I made my students a part of that discussion versus telling them how things worked in my classroom.
+During the first day and week of school, I spent the majority of my time discussing procedures.
+The important thing I did was make my students a part of that discussion versus telling them how things worked in my classroom.

 1. Carpet Time

-Once we make it to the carpet, we are ready to discuss.
+Once we make it to the carpet (successfully), we are ready to discuss.

 2. Discuss Ideal Expectations